RedBrick36/MedRight/README.md

 #MedRight
-MedRight will assist in keeping track of medicinal regimens; both for keeping the medicinal schedule as prescribed, as well as re-ordering those medications/supplements required by the regimen.
+MedRight will assist in keeping track of medicinal regimens; both for keeping the medicinal schedule as prescribed, as well as timely re-ordering the medications/supplements required by the regimen.

-MedRight has been designed with ease-of-use and clear user interface as the top priorities.
+MedRight has been designed with ease-of-use and a clean user interface as the top priorities.
 As a result, the GUI is limited to only displaying what is absolutely necessary for the current operation.
 This in no way limits its functionality or usefulness.
 On the contrary, providing a clear, easy-to-use interface reduces errors and provides a clean display of associated information.
 The underlying structure of the application maintains every aspect of the